sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     <!-- border -->![Create Process Window](14-CreateProcessWindow.png)

-    **SAP Build Process Automation** with the just created process opens.
+    The Process builder opens with the just created process.

 5. Now click on the **+** below **Trigger**.